Clementine951/ALGOSUP_2022_Project_3_D/Documents/Functionnal.md

 # Project scope

 ## Goals
-The goals of this project is to create a sound synthesizer in F#, it will be possible to play music from code.
+The goal of this project is to create a sound synthesizer in F#, it will be possible to play music from code.

 We have created this application following the request of Robert Pickering.
 The aim of this project is to create a sound synthesizer with the help of Robert Pickering who initiated the project.

-Deadline : 11 of February 2022
+Deadline: 11 of February 2022

   - All the code will be accessible on GitHub.